rdspring1/CarND-Traffic-Sign-Classifier-Project/README.md

 | Turn Left Ahead		| Speed Limit (80km/h)      					|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+The model was able to correctly guess 4 of the 5 traffic signs, which gives it an accuracy of 80%.
+The accuracy on the captured images is 80% while it was 96% on the testing set.

+The model misclassified the Turn Left Ahead sign, so it seems the model could use some regularization techniques to avoid over-fitting.
+I thought the sign was relatively easy to classfiy because the sign is clearly visible.
+However, since the sign contains multiple signs, the main sign is vertically shifted upward.
+I believe adding extra examples for this class by translating and rotating the images would improve the model's ability to generalize to real-world examples.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)